MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_11_resolve_github_issues.md

 1. Scroll down to find the **PaymentInfo** class.

-    Notice the comments regarding the CardNumber and CVV properties.
+    Notice the comments regarding the CardNumber and Card Verification Value (CVV) properties.
 This code is related to the **Fix Credit Card Data Storage Violations** issue that you assigned to yourself.

 1. Expand the **Security** folder and then open the **SecurityValidator.cs** file.